Shajar87/Project_Portfolio/README.md

 **Hello!**

-**I’m Mohd Shajar, an Electronics Engineering student at Aligarh Muslim University.🔸I love working on data and business analysis projects using Python, SQL, Excel and Power BI.**
+**I’m Mohd Shajar, an Electronics Engineering student at Aligarh Muslim University.
-**I have developed various skills and experience through my diverse project portfolio.**
+==🔸I love working on data and business analysis projects using Python, SQL, Excel and Power BI.== **I have developed various skills and experience through my diverse project portfolio.**
 **🔸Besides my academic interests, I’m also an avid entrepreneur who dreams of creating something that can make a positive difference in the world and improve people’s lives.**
 **Interned as a Data Analyst at Gurucool, India's largest free learning platform for students.**